ThomasAitken/ai-pipelines-for-direct-democracy-forum/README.md

 source .venv/bin/activate
 ```

-3. Get your own API key for OpenAI or one of the other providers, then add it to a `.env` file.
-Add credit.
+3. Get a Google Gemini API key, then add it to a `.env` file.

 ## Usage

-The following runs the bill-enrichment pipeline currently:
+The following command currently runs the bill-enrichment pipeline on a large dataset of bills:

 ```
 python run.py